AlexBolot/PS5-Youtube/README.md

     full/path/to/benchmark/file/result.json\
     full/path/to/result/folder"
 ```

+You will need those packages :
+* shiny
+* shinydashboard
+* ggplot2

+To execute visu.r, run this on the R console :
+`shiny::runApp()`
 ##  3 - Coming soon
 Nothing, this project was a one week challenge and the client will not ask for maintenance nor for more features.
 ##  4 - Libraries used